JoseArias31/Incented-Protocol---Web2-App/README.md

 # Incented-Protocol (Web2-App)

-This is a NextJS-based app built in partnership with York University serving as a graduation project.
+This is a NextJS-based app built in partnership with York University, which serves as a graduation project.

 ## Purpose